ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/bulk_RNAseq.md

 ---

 # <span style="color:maroon"> Bulk RNASeq </span>
+This nf-core pipeline does RNA sequencing analysis using STAR, Salmon with gene/isoform counts and extensive quality control.

 Please follow the instructions below to use our analysis pipeline and run it on your RNASeq data:

 ### Step1: